yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 The list goes on!

-As a newly-minted gamer, I also enjoyed *Detroit: Become Human* and how the endings vary based on different life choices (don't you just wish you could just go back in time and retry a different choice?).
+As a newly-minted gamer, I also enjoyed *Detroit: Become Human* and how the many endings vary based on different choices (don't you wish you could just go back in time and retry a different life choice too?).
 I have yet to play through *Cyberpunk 2077* as I'm saving it for a longer vacation to binge (probably on a long weekend!).
 Aside from the games themed in androids and cyborgs, the NPCs (non-player character) are AI based too (I hated the zombies in *Last of Us* so much).
 It's also interesting to picture what if NPCs become sentient - a possibility discussed in the 2021 movie *Free Guy*.

 As for engineers, whether not in this AI field specifically, I'd say it's much beneficial to know more about AI in general.
 Personally, I like how AI abstracts real-world problems via mathematical modeling and (lots of) trade-offs.